sidravic/sidravic.github.io/_posts/2020-04-19-Object-Detection.md

 ### Anchor boxes

 Let's split our image into a $4x4$ grid which generates 16 sections for an image.
-Each section may contain a category of the object
+Each section may contain a category of the object.
+So our anchor boxes are bounding boxes for 224x224 image spread evenly.

+Each image can be viewed as being made up 16 evenly spaced grids which may hold a category of image.
+The coordinates of the grid are the coordinates of the anchor box.
+Think of this as the template for our multi object classification problem.
+Our goal now is to classify the images that fall into each grid.

 ![system schema](/images/object_detection/anchors.png)